 Tip: Smoke testing should focus on any major features, like login or data saving capabilities, when doing smoke testing.

-Within the hierarchy of testing types, Sanity Testing is a targeted test confirming that small portions of the application work as they should after modifications or bug fixes.
+Within the hierarchy of testing types, Sanity Testing validates specific functionality after minor code changes or bug fixes, focusing only on the affected areas rather than the entire system.
 Unlike Regression Testing, it directly focuses on the newly changed piece of code.

 Why it matters: It helps testers assure rapid fixes without the long testing approach.